ramashanker/Documentation/docs/data_science_ML/Assignment1.rst

             attemptset.append(number_of_attempts(0.4))
         return attemptset

-    The number of student pass hiher at 1st attempt compare to the next attempt.It is geometrical distribution.
+    The number of student pass hiher at 1st attempt compare to the next attempt.
+    It is geometrical distribution.
     Student will attempt untill passed based on probability 0.4.

     data = pd.DataFrame(data_set())